-The registrar will record and report final grades in all classes on a percentage system, according to the grade descriptors outlined above, unless an exception has been approved by University Council.
+The registrar will record and report final grades in all classes according to the grade descriptors outlined above, unless an exception has been approved by University Council.

-All student grades in all classes must be reported according to procedures established by the registrar.
+All student grades in all classes must be reported in a timely manner, according to procedures established by the registrar.